Kloudless/meeting-scheduler/README.md

-### Integrating Activity Stream API
+### Activity Stream API

 **This is only supported for Meeting Windows created with a Google Calendar or Outlook Calendar account.**

-Kloudless Calendar API Offers [Activity Stream](https://developers.kloudless.com/docs/v1/calendar#activity-stream) endpoint where you can get a list of past events happened to this calendar, including calendar events creation.
+The Kloudless Calendar API offers an [Activity Stream](https://developers.kloudless.com/docs/v1/calendar#activity-stream) where actions performed on calendar events are tracked.
+When an event is scheduled by the Meeting Scheduler, a corresponding activity object will be returned in the stream.

-You can check if a calendar event is created by the Meeting Scheduler by checking the following properties for each event object in `object_list`:
+You can tell if the activity object corresponds to an event created by the Meeting scheduler if the following cases are true:
-- `event.type` is "add"
+- `type` is `add`
-- `event.metadata.type` is "event"
+- `metadata.type` is `event`
-- `event.metadata.custom_properties` is a list and contains an object with `key="meeting_window_id"`, the `value` property of this object is the associated Meeting Window's ID that this calendar event is created from.
+- `metadata.custom_properties` is a list and contains an object with `key="meeting_window_id"`, the `value` property of this object is the associated Meeting Window's ID that this calendar event is created from.

-Here is an example of an event object representing a calendar event created by the Meeting Scheduler: (assuming Meeting Window ID is `abcxyz12345`).
-Notice that `metadata` property contains the entire data of the created calendar event, and the associated Meeting Window's ID is listed under `custom_properties`:
+Here is an example activity object representing a calendar event created by the Meeting Scheduler: (assuming Meeting Window ID is `abcxyz12345`).
+Notice that `metadata` property contains the entire calendar event, and the associated Meeting Window's ID is listed under `custom_properties`:
 ```json
     {
       "id": "event_id",